foldingcash/DistroApi/docs/StatsDownloadApi.UsingTheApi.md

 HTTP 200
 ```

-Default behavior:
+Default distribution behavior:

 * JSON response
 * Decimal precision
 * Rounded to eight decimal places
 * Rounding uses banker's rounding
-* Proportionally distributes the specified amount to the users for their total points completed over the specified date-range
+* Proportionally distributes the specified amount to the users for their points completed over the specified date-range
+* May not equal the specified amount (plus or minus by a small amount)

 ### GetDistro Response Format